MinecraftForge/Documentation/docs/events/jarsigning.md

 - `jar.archivePath` - The path where the archive (jar) is constructed.
 - `build.dependsOn signJar` - This line tells Gradle that this task is part of the build task started by `gradlew build`.

-This task should define a few properties so Gradle knows everything required to sign the jar.
+The `signJar` task must define the following values to ensure that Gradle can find the keystore and actually sign the jar.

 - `keyStore` - The location of the keystore which was created at the beginning.
 - `alias` - The alias defined by creating the keystore.